Module to Import MailChimp Newsletters into your Drupal Site

 - whether or not to import on cron runs, perhaps how often to import

-- the option to do all this importing through the Feeds API, for the joy of consistent content handling
+- the option to do all this importing through Feeds, for the joy of consistent content handling (People have been telling me this would be easy, but then I tried and I was like "I know from easy and this is not it, you guys".)

 UPDATE: New version, now compatible with Mailchimp module 6.20.
 Implemented zzolo's recommended code cleanups from here.